-Make the Switch from KiCad to Altium Designer
+Make the Free Switch and Import from KiCad to Altium Designer

-Free PCB design software has its uses, especially if you’re just getting started as a new designer or a hobbyist.
+Free PCB design software can be a great thing, especially when you’re just getting started as a new designer or a hobbyist.
 As you gain more experience and you start working with more complex products or in a professional setting you’ll start to find that each KiCad and Altium Designer software tools have nuances, but there is only one that focuses on productivity for professional hardware engineers.
 If you have serious time constraints you want to consider just trying it out.
 We know that even expensive design programs don’t offer the features or resources you need in a single software interface.
-Instead of taking the chance on segmented software or free design packages, try using integrated design software for your next PCB and see what changes for you in the design process.
+Don’t take the chance on exclusively using segmented software or free design packages.
+Try using integrated design software for your next PCB and see what changes for you in the design process.
 You might be surprised by what you discover.

 TOPICS IN THIS SOLUTION